Watermarking Text Data on Large Language Models for Dataset Copyright: Abstract

 \section{Abstract}

-Large Language Models (LLMs), such as BERT and GPT-based models like ChatGPT, have recently demonstrated their impressive capacity for learning language representations, yielding significant benefits for various downstream Natural Language Processing (NLP) tasks.
+Large language models (LLMs), such as BERT and GPT-based models, have recently demonstrated their impressive capacity for learning language representations, yielding significant benefits for various downstream natural language processing tasks like classification.
 However, the immense data requirements of these large models have incited substantial concerns regarding copyright protection and data privacy.
-In an attempt to address these issues, particularly the unauthorized use of private data in LLMs, we introduce a novel watermarking technique via a backdoor-based membership inference approach, i.e., \textup{TextMarker}, which can safeguard diverse forms of private information embedded in the training text data in LLMs.
-Specifically, \textup{TextMarker} is a new membership inference framework that can eliminate the necessity for additional proxy data and surrogate model training, which are common in traditional membership inference techniques, thereby rendering our proposal significantly more practical and applicable.
+To address these issues, particularly the unauthorized use of private data in LLMs, we introduce a novel watermarking technique via a backdoor-based membership inference (MI) approach named \method, which can safeguard diverse forms of private information embedded in the training text data in LLMs.
+Specifically, \method only requires data owners to mark a small number of samples for data copyright protection under the black-box access assumption to the target model.
+Compared to the previous backdoor-based MI methods, instead of using the typical random-guessing threshold, in the fine-tuning setting, our designed dynamic threshold enables more efficient MI.
+Through extensive evaluation, we demonstrate the effectiveness of \method on various real-world datasets, e.g., marking only 0.01\% of the training dataset is practically sufficient for effective membership inference with negligible effect on model utility.
+We also discuss potential countermeasures and show that \method can bypass them.